rilysh/cpuc/README.md

 ## Info
 CPU-supported instructions are checked by executing them.
-If you're using a very old version of the Linux kernel, it may not support these extensions.
-Likewise, using a very new generation of hardware with a very old Linux kernel would have the same result.
-Overall, several features, need to be enabled at the kernel level; however, if your distribution have GCC 5+ you're good to go.
+If you're using a very old or obscure operating system, chances are program may crash.
+Regarding your platform, if GCC or Clang have "cpuid.h" header file, means your OS may able to use these features, however, not exact.
+Definations can be declare manually too.

+Tested on: Void GNU/Linux and FreeBSD\
-If you're using a PAE kernel, detecting architecture may return an incorrect value.
+Note: If you're using a PAE kernel, detecting architecture may return an incorrect value.

 ## Build
 ```sh